Sign in →

 Clinical Information

-Ustekinumab (UTK) is a fully human IgG1 kappa monoclonal antibody (1) that binds with high affinity to the p40 subunit of human interleukin (IL)12 and IL23 and has been approved for the treatment of patients with moderate to severe Crohn disease (CD), moderate to severe ulcerative colitis (UC), psoriatic arthritis, and plaque psoriasis.
-The drug prevents IL12 and IL23 bioactivity by binding and neutralizing the shared p40 subunit, preventing interaction with the cell surface receptor protein IL12Rbeta1.
-Through this mechanism of action, UTK effectively neutralizes IL12 and IL23, proteins that are thought to be associated with gastrointestinal inflammation in CD and UC.
-In the setting of the inflammatory bowel diseases (IBD), CD and UC, the treatment regimen is started with a single weight-based loading dose of the t-mab administered intravenously (IV), and a maintenance regimen with standard (non-weight based) subcutaneous administration of ustekinumab 8 weeks after induction dose, and every 8 weeks thereafter.
-There is very little data supporting proactive therapeutic drug monitoring for ustekinumab.
+Ustekinumab is FDA-approved for the treatment of patients with moderate to severe CD, moderate to severe UC, psoriatic arthritis, and plaque psoriasis.
+The drug is FDA-approved for pediatric patients 6 years and older for moderate to severe plaque psoriasis and active psoriatic arthritis.
+Approval for pediatric CD and UC is still pending as of December 2025.
+Doses vary by indication.
+In the setting of the inflammatory bowel diseases (IBD), CD and UC, the treatment regimen is started with a single weight-based loading dose of the t-mab administered intravenously (IV), and a maintenance regimen with 90 mg standard (non-weight based) subcutaneous administration of ustekinumab 8 weeks after induction dose, and every 8 weeks thereafter.

-Currently, ustekinumab quantitation is performed in conjunction with immunogenicity assessment for ATU.
+Ustekinumab quantitation is performed in conjunction with immunogenicity assessment for ATU.

 Reference Values